Tonalá, Jalisco: The city

 Main cultural centers are the Museo Nacional de la Cerámica, the Casa de Artesanos and the Museo Tonallan.
 The Museo Nacional de la Cerámica is mostly dedicated to Jalisco ceramics, especially that of Tonalá.
 There are halls dedicated to ceramics from other parts of the country as well as a hall dedicated to miniatures.
 The museum has a collection of about 500 pieces from the pre Hispanic period to contemporary winners of various competitions.
 It was founded in 1986, by a group of businessmen along with artisans Jorge Wilmot and Ken Edwards in Wilmot's former home.
 The initial collection came from the Instituto Nacional Indigenista (National Indigenous Institute), which has been since augmented by winners from the Certamen Estatal de la Cerámica (Jalisco State Ceramic Contest).
 The museum closed for a year in 1995 but has been open since 1996 despite financial problems.
-Most pieces arebruñido, bandera, petatillo and canelo, the most common types produced in Tonalá.
+Most pieces are bruñido, bandera, petatillo and canelo, the most common types produced in Tonalá.

 The Tonallán Museum contains exhibits related to the municipality's history, dances such as the Tastoanes and handcrafts from the pre Hispanic era to the present.
 It has three halls, one dedicated to painting, sculpture and handcrafts/folk art, another to archeology and traditional ceramics and the last to the Tastoanes dance.
 It also offers interactive workshops for schools in pottery.

 The Tonalá Regional Museum is in a rustic adobe building.
 It hosts temporary exhibits by artists and artisans of the region.

 One other cultural institution is the Casa de Artesanos.
 It has various areas that sell the area's handcrafts including the Casa de los Artesanos, which is noted for its murals and a permanent collection of the best of the town's work.